Bruchus rufimanus: Chemical control

 In Europe, pyrethroids and neonicotinoids have been used against B. rufimanus.
 Because of the faba bean crop biology and its attraction to pollinators at flowering stage, restrictions on pesticides uses have been introduced in Europe.
 It is particularly advised to spray in absence of pollinators in the early morning and evening.
 In addition, due to B. rufimanus biology, a temperature threshold combined with crop development stage can be used to increase the success of chemical treatments.
 Adult B. rufimanus activity increases with temperature, so that treatment efficiency might increase when maximum day temperatures are over 20°C during four consecutive days after treatment (Arvalis, 2016).
-Adult B. rufimanus activity increases with temperature, so that treatment efficiency might increase when maximum day temperatures are over 20°C during four consecutive days after treatment.
 The end of blooming indicates the end of adult activity in the field.
 This stage is therefore a threshold marking the end of insecticide application and occurs no later than five days after last blooming.
 Forecasting systems (Bruchi-LIS, Arvalis, France and BruchidCast, Syngenta, UK) have been developed to optimize insecticide applications based on temperature and crop stage.